Quantum Drinfeld Modules and Ray Class Fields of Real Quadratic Global Function Fields: Relative and Absolute Ray Class Fields

-We begin by giving the definitions of the (wide and narrow) ray class groups and the (wide and narrow) ray class fields for $\mathcal{O}_{K}$ and $A_{\infty_{1}}$.
-These are essentially $S$-definitions in the style of Rosen \cite{Ros}, \cite{Ros2}, first appearing in \cite{Per}, \cite{Auer} (in their wide versions).
-The reader should be aware that $S$-definitions are ring-specific and hence differ from the more general field-specific definitions which one encounters in texts such as \cite{Neu}, \cite{RamVal} (which in the function field setting usually give infinite ray class groups).
-In \S 4 of \cite{DGIII}, there was no need to consider narrow versions of the Hilbert class fields, since, as we noted in the beginning of that section, the narrow class number of $A_{\infty_{1}}$ is $1$.
-In this section however, it will be necessary to work with the narrow notions of ray class fields.
-In fact, we will have to work with a slight generalization of the narrow ray class fields, the {\it unit narrow ray class fields}, which are finite extensions of the narrow ray class fields that include in their corresponding class groups contributions coming from $f$ and $f^{-1}$.
+In this section we give the definitions of the ray class fields which will be the focus of this paper.
+These are essentially $S$-definitions in the style of Rosen \cite{Ros}, \cite{Ros2}, first appearing in \cite{Per}, \cite{Auer} (in their wide versions), but extended to non-Dedekind orders here.
+We recall that $S$-definitions are ring-specific and hence differ from the more general field-specific definitions that one encounters in texts such as \cite{Neu}, \cite{RamVal} (which in the function field setting usually give infinite ray class groups).